- Doodle Socks

 I love seeing the delight on my kids’ faces as they tear open their gifts.
 Watching them experience excitement and surprise is priceless.
 But, it still makes me wonder if all these gifts teach them materialism.

 The truth is that kids with everything they need won’t fully appreciate gifts of more stuff.
-However, Instead of getting rid of gifts altogether, we have tried to choose gifts that have meaning beyond the first 10 minutes they’re opened.
+However, Instead of removing gifts altogether, we have tried to choose gifts that have meaning beyond the first 10 minutes they’re opened.
 This list of non-toy gifts for kids encourages family time, generosity, and creativity.

 Kids will love filling in the pre-printed designs.
 These socks come with fabric-safe markers.
 Kids can color the socks any way they choose.
 The set is an excellent way for kids to express their creativity and get them excited for bedtime.